semojs/semo/README.md

-# Semo
+# Semo Monorepo

-Semo is a command line tools dispatcher based on Yargs.
-If you love Yargs, please give Semo a try.
-If you have other ideas to enhance Semo, please let me know.
+Semo is a wrapper of Yargs.
+It provides a simple and intuitive way to create command-line interfaces.

 # Get started